Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-bga.md

 This shift unlocks several key capabilities: handling arbitrarily complex formats (ZIP, XML, Protocol Buffers), incorporating dynamic values (checksums, lengths, timestamps), documenting reasoning in code comments, iterating based on coverage feedback, and generating thousands of variations from a single strategy.

+Once we cracked the script-based approach, the next challenge became clear: different vulnerabilities needed different strategies.
+No single approach would work for everything.

 ## The Four Specialists: Brief Overview

 The BGA framework coordinates four specialist agents, each with a different strategy for creating self-evolving exploits.
 Rather than competing, they complement each other – covering different vulnerability landscapes through distinct adaptation mechanisms.